GHutch55/GHutch55/README.md

 Hi, I'm Grant, a freshman at Otterbein University studying Computer Science with a minor in Mathematics!

-My current interests are the language Rust, and data structures and algorithms!
+My current interests are Golang, and data structures and algorithms!

 Currently Studying in School:
 	Java,